Beowulf (2007 film): Plot

 In 507, Geatish warrior Beowulf travels to Denmark with his band of soldiers, to slay Grendel, a creature that killed King Hrothgar's people during a celebration in the mead hall Heorot.
 Beowulf becomes attracted to Hrothgar's wife Queen Wealtheow.

-To lure out Grendel, the men loudly celebrate in Heorot.
-Grendel arrives and as they fight, an unarmed and naked Beowulf discovers that Grendel has hypersensitive hearing and ruptures the creature's eardrum.
+To lure out Grendel, the men loudly celebrate in Heorot while, to ensure a fair and equal fight, Beowulf strips naked and relaxes.
+Grendel arrives and as they fight, Beowulf discovers that Grendel has hypersensitive hearing and ruptures the creature's eardrum.
 After Beowulf severs his arm, Grendel escapes back to his cave and dies.
 Grendel's mother swears revenge.
 In thanks for defeating the monster, Hrothgar gives Beowulf his golden drinking horn, which commemorates Hrothgar's victory over the dragon Fafnir.

 Grendel's mother travels to Heorot and slaughters Beowulf's men in the night.
 Hrothgar informs Beowulf and Beowulf's best friend Wiglaf that Grendel's mother is the last of the Water Demons.
 Hrothgar's adviser, Unferth, offers Beowulf his sword Hrunting to slay Grendel's mother.
-Beowulf and Wiglaf travel to the demon's cave, where Beowulf enters alone and confronts the demon, who takes the form of a gold-covered naked woman.
+Beowulf and Wiglaf travel to the demon's cave, where Beowulf enters alone and confronts the demon, who takes the form of a beautiful, gold-covered naked woman.
 He tries to kill her but she uses magic to melt Hrunting, after which she seduces Beowulf and promises to make him king in exchange for the horn and a son.
 Beowulf accepts the deal and they kiss.

 Beowulf returns to Heorot with Grendel's head and announces that he has killed Grendel's mother.
 He recounts embellished stories of a fight, claiming that he left Hrunting impaled in Grendel's mother and lost the horn in the battle.
 In private, Hrothgar asks Beowulf if he truly killed Grendel's mother.
 Despite Beowulf's calling her a hag, Hrothgar is not fooled.
 The king indirectly reveals that he had also been seduced by the demon, their tryst resulting in Grendel.
-As a shocked Beowulf realizes the implication that demon's curse has now been passed on to him, Hrothgar declares Beowulf to be king upon his death.
+As a shocked Beowulf realizes the implication that the curse of Grendel's mother has now been passed on to him, Hrothgar declares Beowulf to be king upon his death.
 He then jumps from the castle parapet onto the sea below to his death.
 Grendel's mother claims Hrothgar's corpse and the crowd kneels to the newly crowned King Beowulf, fulfilling their bargain.